indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 6 errors
 {% endhighlight %}

 What!?
 So many errors!
 My IDE doesn't show any squiggly red lines and I can't seem to find any syntax errors myself.
 Error on line 5?
 But that's a comment.
+What is going on?

 ![Screenshot of my IDE][ide]